-XTRAX has over 19 years of knowledge and expertise.
+XTRAX has 20 years of knowledge and expertise.

 We are based in Manchester with a global reach.

 XTRAX has 20 years of experience of programming, managing, and delivering festivals and events in the UK and internationally.
 We have delivered over 35 international performance showcase events, in partnership with UK and international festivals and Arts Council England, as well as extensive experience of consultancy, festival and event management, programming, producer support to artists, international tour management and strategic support to arts organisations.

 XTRAX is recognised as one of the UK’s leading specialists in international outdoor arts development.
 With a multi-lingual team and a vast network of industry contacts across the UK and internationally (including festival directors, event promoters, professional institutes and artists) XTRAX has vast experience in the strategic development and distribution of outdoor arts internationally.

 XTRAX is committed to the accessibility of outdoor arts.
 Festivals and events of all shapes and sizes can be used to breathe life into towns, cities, parks, villages and public spaces, and reach diverse audiences in large numbers, many of whom would not attend other kinds of arts activity.
 We know that these types of events can regenerate and revitalise an area, extend tourism seasons, bring new money into the local economy, and bring joy to communities across the country.

 The XTRAX showcase was established in 1997 by Manchester International Arts (MIA) as part of the Streets Ahead Festival, Greater Manchester’s outdoor festival of arts and cultural animation.